choco0908/arjsproject/README.md

 # arjsproject
-If you want to test this project,
+If you want to test this project, it doesn't matter what OS it is.

 Requirement
 1. Prepare Notebook (including webcam) or PC with webcam